alfredomtx/trip-builder/README.md

 - `page`: Page to view.
 - `sort_by`: Sorting field, currently can be only **price**.
 - `sort_order`: Sorting order, can be either **asc** or **desc**.

+### 🆗 Improvement points
+There are many things that could and should be improved in the project, since I had a limited time to work on it, it is not near a state-of-the-art code.

+Here are a few things that could be done:
+- REST endpoints for all resources: currently only `Airline` has endpoints for CRUD operations, ideally there would be for `Airlines`, `Airports` and `Flights`.
+- Sad path tests: most tests are **happy tests**, to ensure the application is working, but sad tests are important, but it also takes a bit of time.
+- More sorting options: currently it is only sorting by price.
+Sorting by `flight duration` and `# of stops` would be interesting.

 # 🚀 Stack
 - PHP 8.1